-Looking For a New GMC Sierra 3500HD in your area?
+Looking for a Used Sierra 3500HD in your area?

 Have you driven a 2012 GMC Sierra 3500HD?

 Write a review!

 Big and bad, the 2012 GMC Sierra 3500HD roars as the front-runner in the heavy-duty truck category.
 With a host of changes for the model year, this workhorse has something for every truck lover.
 Fully configurable with Regular, Crew, or Extended cab, a 6.5-foot regular or 8-foot long bed, single or dual rear wheels, and rear-wheel or all-wheel drive (AWD) drive, the 3500HD comes in a variety of specialized trims as well.

 The first and most basic trim level is the Work Truck, which is the Sierra at its rawest.
 A 6.0-liter Vortec V8 that can run on FlexFuel comes standard, busting out 360 hp and 380 lb-ft of torque.
 A Duramax diesel 6.6-liter V8 Turbo with 397 hp and 765 lb-ft is optional, and all levels come with a 6-speed automatic transmission.
 (Fuel economy for the vehicles has not been released.)
 This year, cruise control and camper-style mirrors come standard.
 The large-handled doors can be easily opened while wearing work gloves.
 Cloth or vinyl interiors are available.